Skip to content

 Asbestos

-Asbestos has been detected in Cedar, Aspen, & Medical Plaza unit ceilings, floor tiles (Aspen units), and/or the mud used to patch drywall joints (Aspen and Medical Plaza units).
-These areas have been thoroughly cleaned and encapsulated (sealed), or have undergone an abatement process.
-However, these methods of containment are only effective if the ceilings, tile floors, and drywall mud (Aspen & Medical Plaza only), are left undisturbed.
+Asbestos has been detected in Cedar apartment ceilings, These areas have been thoroughly cleaned and encapsulated (sealed), or have undergone an abatement process.
+However, these methods of containment are only effective if the ceilings are left undisturbed.
 Bunk beds are not allowed unless dismantled and used as single or twin beds.
-Repairs or Alternations are not permitted with the exception up to twelve (12) small nail holes per room in Cedar apartments and up to twelve (12) small nail holes per room in the cinder block walls of Aspen and Medical Plaza units.
-No holes are allowed in the drywall of the Aspen and Medical Plaza apartments.
+Repairs or Alternations are not permitted with the exception up to twelve (12) small nail holes per room in Cedar apartments.

 Control the activities of your children, visitors, and guests.
 Avoid contact with the ceilings in all units.
-In the Aspen and Medical Plaza units, avoid contact with the drywall with toys, balls, or other objects.
-Do not scrape, sweep, or poke the ceilings or the drywall.
-Do not sand, buff, or strip floor material in your apartment.
-If your ceiling, drywall, or tile floor become damaged or disturbed, immediately leave the room in question and notify the Maintenance Office (801.581.8668).
-When this occurs, take precautions to avoid breathing in any dust resulting from the damaged ceiling, walls, or floor.
+Avoid ceiling contact with toys, balls, or other objects.
+Do not scrape, sweep, or poke the ceilings.
+If your Cedar ceiling becomes damaged or disturbed, immediately leave the room in question and notify the Maintenance Office (801.581.8668).
+When this occurs, take precautions to avoid breathing in any dust resulting from the damaged ceiling.
 The Maintenance Office will arrange for the necessary repairs to your apartment.
 Residents must comply with these guidelines because scientific evidence suggests that exposure to asbestos is a health risk.

 uparrow